sepgh/testudo/README.md

   - [ ] Delete Operation
 - [ ] Either remove IndexIOSession, or improve it to use for `Transaction` support.
 - [X] Cache support for cluster index managers
+- [ ] Cache support for other indexes.
+Also find proper usage for `CachedIndexStorageManagerDecorator` or remove it!
 - [ ] Exception Throwing and Handling
 - [ ] Logging